Prunella Scales: 1990s and onwards

+In the early 1990s, Scales returned to the world of Mapp & Lucia, recording an unabridged audiobook adaptation of Miss Mapp (1990), Mapp And Lucia (1990) and Lucia's Progress (1992) for ISIS Audio Books, winning an AudioFile Earphones Award for the latter recording.
+They were later re-released in 2024.

+In 1992, Scales appeared on BBC Radio 4's Desert Island Discs, a programme where guests are asked to decide which one book, luxury item, and eight audio recordings they would want with them should they be stranded on a deserted island.
+Her chosen books were the Complete Works of Shakespeare in German, the Bible in Russian and a Russian dictionary; her luxury item was "a huge tapestry kit".

-For ten years, Scales appeared as "Dotty" Turnbull, together with Jane Horrocks as her character's daughter, Kate Neall, in advertisements for UK supermarket chain Tesco.
+For 10 years, Scales appeared as "Dotty" Turnbull, together with Jane Horrocks as her character's daughter, Kate Neall, in advertisements for UK supermarket chain Tesco.
+She played Queen Elizabeth II in Alan Bennett's A Question of Attribution (1991).
 In 1996, Scales starred in the television film Lord of Misrule, alongside Richard Wilson, Emily Mortimer and Stephen Moyer.
 The film was directed by Guy Jenkins and filming took place in Fowey in Cornwall.
-The same year, she appeared as Miss Bates in Jane Austen's Emma.
+The same year, she appeared as Miss Bates in Emma, a TV-movie adaptation of Jane Austen's novel of the same name.
 In 1997, Scales starred in Chris Barfoot's science-fiction film short Phoenix which was first aired in 1999 by NBCUniversal's Sci-Fi Channel.
 Scales played The Client, an evil government minister funding inter-genetic time travel experiments.
 The same year, she played Minny Stinkler in the comedy film Mad Cows, directed by Sara Sugarman.
-In 1993 Scales voiced Mrs Tiggy-Winkle in The World of Peter Rabbit and Friends.
+In 1994, Scales voiced Mrs Tiggy-Winkle in The World of Peter Rabbit and Friends.

-In 2000, Scales appeared in the film The Ghost of Greville Lodge as Sarah.
+In 2000, Scales appeared in the film The Ghost of Greville Lodge.
 The same year, she appeared as Eleanor Bunsall in Midsomer Murders' "Beyond the Grave".
 In 2001, she appeared in two episodes of Silent Witness' "Faith" as Mrs Parker.
 In 2003, she appeared as Hilda, "she who must be obeyed", wife of Horace Rumpole, in four BBC Radio 4 plays, with Timothy West playing her fictional husband.
 Scales and West toured Australia at the same time in different productions.
 Scales appeared in a one-woman show called An Evening with Queen Victoria, which also featured the tenor Ian Partridge singing songs written by Prince Albert.
-Scales has performed An Evening with Queen Victoria more than 400 times, in theatres around the world, over the course of 30 years.
+Scales performed An Evening with Queen Victoria more than 400 times, in theatres around the world, over the course of 30 years.

 Scales voiced the speaking ("cawing") role of Magpie, the eponymous thief in a 2003 recording of Gioachino Rossini's opera La gazza ladra (The Thieving Magpie).
+In 2003, she played Elizabeth II in the film Johnny English.

-In 2006, Scales appeared alongside Academy Award winners Vanessa Redgrave and Maximilian Schell in the mini-series The Shell Seekers.
+In 2006, Scales appeared in the television adaptation of The Shell Seekers, alongside Vanessa Redgrave and Maximilian Schell.